neburtron/Lord-Game/README.md

     python Conversation.py

-If this is bad, sorry, it was worse before + I got ChatGPT to fill in the install commands + whatever.
-I don't know if it'll work on Linux or Windows, I don't know why it wouldn't, but I don't know a lot about coding for different OS's.

-## How to help

-This is an open source project.
-I am new to coding and still setting things up as I go.
-Find something that I stay I plan on doing and do it, or figure out how this thing works and improve it, or write / fix prompts, etc.

-If you can't help because I didn't set something up / set something up wrong, just contact me.
+Note - there are two commands you can run through the user input thing.
+Next and Exit.
+Self explanitory.
+Next moves on to next person / decision to make, exit closes the thing.
+I don't say this explicitly in the pre-written prompts yet, and the llama model I'm running doesn't tell the user to say next like I told it to.

+Might or might not work on Windows or Linux.

+Does work on my M1 macbook pro.

 ## How to Contribute

 Contributions to this project are welcome!
 Here's how you can help:

-- Improve existing prompts or add new prompts to `prompts.json` and share them publically.
-- Optimize game logic in `Conversation.py` or other scripts for better user interaction.
+- Play around with the prompts (prompts.json and conversation_start_prompt.txt) and share what you find.
+- Fix things in the script / bugfix / improve the code / add comments / whatever else
-- Test the game on different platforms and report any issues.
+- Test the game on different platforms and report issues.
-- Provide feedback on the project's design and usability.
+- Write things for the project you think fit / work towards vision
-- Implement planned features noted in comments.
+- Implement something not yet implemented you see commented in or mentioned somewhere.

 Fork the repository, make your changes, and submit a pull request!

 You can contact me through github (I think) or mutemaroonworm@gmail.com

+If anything here is wrong / not working just tell me, I'm new to github + coding + sections of this read me use ChatGPT.